ufal/npfl138/tasks/tagger_ner.md

 In practice, character-level embeddings (and also pre-trained word embeddings) would be used to obtain superior results.

+To make debugging easier, the first test below includes a link to tag sequences predicted on the development set using the optimal decoding.

 #### Tests Start: tagger_ner_tests
 _Note that your results may be slightly different, depending on your CPU type and whether you use a GPU._